nbos/nbos.github.io/posts/chunk.md

 ### Optimizations

-A number of additional optimizations are required to run the program to completion on inputs of significant length.
+A number of additional optimizations were required to run the program to completion on inputs of significant length.

 #### Counts Bookkeeping